aau-sat/Radar-Simulation/README.md

 submitted to the IEEE Sensor Journal.

 The main code is "RadarSimulation_3D_driving".
-The code connects to Unity via TCPIP and provides:
+The code connects to Unity via TCP/IP and provides:
 % - time domain data with noise
 % - range FFT
 % - doppler FFT